-To begin your search for Big Bear lakefront properties or any other type of Big Bear real estate for sale in the Big Bear Multiple Listing System (MLS), please click on any link(s) above.
-The Big Bear Real Estate team is prepared to find the property that you are looking for whether it is a luxury lakefront property, a cozy mountain cabin for your family, or an income-producing vacation rental property.
-So, if you are looking for a great rental property right on Big Bear Lake or just a cabin to enjoy weekends and holidays with the family, we’ve got the right Big Bear real estate options for you.
+To begin your search for Big Bear lakefront properties or any other type of real estate for sale in the Big Bear Multiple Listing System (MLS), please click on any link(s) above.
+The Big Bear real estate team is prepared to find the property that you are looking for whether it is a luxury lakefront property, a cozy mountain cabin for your family, or an income-producing vacation rental property.
+So, if you are looking for a great rental property right on Big Bear Lake or just a cabin to enjoy weekends and holidays with the family, we’ve got the right choices for you.
 In conjunction with our local vacation rental companies, we can provide a list of turn-key properties with a history of vacation rental income.

 Big Bear offers a full four seasons of fun and truly is the premiere four-season resort in Southern California.
 Winter activities include skiing, snowboarding, snow-shoeing, tubing, and just plain, old-fashioned playing in the snow!
 Spring, Summer, and Fall activities include hiking, boating, fishing, horseback riding, jet-skiing, zip-lining, off-roading, mountain biking, bird-watching, and anything else you can imagine in the cool, almost perfect weather, with 320+ days of sunshine per year!
 Even when it is raining or cloudy in Los Angeles or San Diego, it is often sunny up here because we are often above the cloud-line.
 That’s why we have one of only a handful of Solar observatories in the world here in Big Bear!
 It’s also why you may have experienced passing through the clouds while driving up through the Running Springs or Lake Arrowhead areas.
 Because of their lower altitude, they are usually right at cloud level, so they are literally in the clouds many days when it is perfectly sunny in Big Bear.
 The newly-renovated Village also offers year-round shopping, entertainment, and unique eating experiences.
 In addition, there are also many planned events held through-out the year, such as our world-famous Oktoberfest (which runs from the middle of September until the end of October), fishing tournaments, film festivals, Renaissance/Pirate Fairs, bike races, fun runs, car shows and more!